-Removal from the classroom
+Appendix 2 Removal from the classroom

 - Removal of a pupil from the classroom is a formal sanction imposed for serious disciplinary reasons, which allows for the continuation of the pupil's education in a supervised setting.
-The education provided may differ from that provided in the mainstream classroom but will still be meaningful for the pupil. - 2 Removal from the classroom will only be used for the following reasons: - to maintain the safety of all pupils and to restore stability following an unreasonably high level of disruption; - to enable disruptive pupils to be taken to a place where education can be continued in a managed environment; and - 2.3 to allow the pupil to regain calm in a safe space. - The Academy's arrangements for removal from the classroom are [drafting note: the Academy to set out the details of its arrangements including the appropriate length of time for removal from the classroom (noting pupils should not be removed from class for prolonged periods of time without the explicit agreement of the Principal/Head teacher); the identification of an appropriate location stocked suitable resources and supervised by suitably trained staff and the reintegration process of the pupil when appropriate and safe to do so.] - It will be the responsibility of the [Principal / Head teacher] to maintain overall strategic oversight of the school's arrangements for any removals. - The Academy will collect, monitor and analyse the data on the removal of pupils from the classroom in order to interrogate its use and effectiveness. - When dealing with the removal of a pupil from the classroom each case will be dealt with on its own individual facts and circumstances.
+The education provided may differ from that provided in the mainstream classroom but will still be meaningful for the pupil. - 2 Removal from the classroom will only be used for the following reasons: - 2.1 to maintain the safety of all pupils and to restore stability following an unreasonably high level of disruption; - 2.2 to enable disruptive pupils to be taken to a place where education can be continued in a managed environment; and - 2.3 to allow the pupil to regain calm in a safe space. - The School's arrangements for removal from the classroom are through the use of a 'Ready To Learn' system.
+Children are expected to be engaged with their learning and avoid disruptive behaviours.
+In the event of disruption or refusal to work, children will be reminded of the school's expectations.
+If there are repeated failures to meet the school expectations in the classroom, children will be asked to continue with their work in the RTL room.
+Staff on duty in RTL will provide work when it is not appropriate for children to continue with work from the lesson they have been removed from.
+In most cases, children will return to normal lessons for the following period.
+Where a child remains dysregulated, or where there have been several instances of disruptive behaviour throughout the day, they may be asked to remain in RTL for a longer period of time. - It will be the responsibility of the Head teacher to maintain overall strategic oversight of the school's arrangements for any removals.

+- 5 The School will collect, monitor and analyse the data on the removal of pupils from the classroom in order to interrogate its use and effectiveness. - When dealing with the removal of a pupil from the classroom each case will be dealt with on its own individual facts and circumstances.
 The Principal / Head teacher and teachers will: - 6.1 consider whether any assessment of underlying factors of disruptive behaviour is needed; - 6.2 inform parents of the removal from the classroom on the same day; - 6.3 facilitate reflection by the pupil on the behaviour that led to their removal from the classroom and what they can do to improve and avoid such behaviour in the future; - ensure that pupils are never locked in the room of their removal except in limited exceptional situations. - 6.5 if a pupil has a social worker, including if they have a Child in Need plan, a Child Protection plan or are looked-after, notify their social worker.
 If the pupil is looked-after, ensure their Personal Education Plan is appropriately reviewed and amended and notify their Virtual School Head.

-Appendix 2 Rewards and sanctions
+Appendix 3 Rewards and sanctions